 This project is using the design-build method of project delivery.
 WSDOT completed the preliminary design parameters for the new bridge and alignment, project staging, construction, and ultimate configuration.

-WSDOT determined this project will be awarded based on a two-step design-build process due to the complex soil conditions.
+WSDOT determined this project was awarded based on a two-step design-build process due to the complex soil conditions.
 WSDOT provided the design-build team with a baseline structure and construction staging approach, with the opportunity to propose innovations to the baseline plan.

 WSDOT obtained the right-of-way and environmental permits necessary to complete the project.

 Why is WSDOT